Soltan Hoseyn: The rebellion of Mirwais

-In late 1712, Kabul was conquered by the besieging forces of Mir Ways.
-Around the same time, the qorchibashi (head of the mounted cavalry or royal guards) Mohammad Zaman Khan was entrusted with the task of attacking the Afghans whilst assembling an army en route.
+In late 1712, the qorchibashi (head of the mounted cavalry or royal guards) Mohammad Zaman Khan was entrusted with the task of attacking the Afghans whilst assembling an army en route.
 However, the lack of funds greatly hindered his expedition.
 Rather than using money from his own treasury, Soltan Hoseyn forced the merchants in Isfahan and New Jolfa to give a combined amount of 14,000 tomans.
 The expedition eventually fell apart when Zaman Khan died near Herat in the spring of 1712.

 He was succeeded by Mansur Khan Shahsevan, whose expedition also ended in failure.
 He left Isfahan in September 1713 with fifty troops and more or less without any funds.
 Meanwhile, Sultan Husayn had forced his courtiers to lend him money to construct a new maydan (town square) in Farahabad.
 During the summer of 1713, 500 soldiers were marching towards the east, with no funds and horses and equipped with sticks.
-Mahd Ali Khan, who governed Farah, was unable to march towards with his 1,500 soldiers towards Mir Ways due to lack of funds.
+Mahd Ali Khan, who governed Farah, was unable to march towards with his 1,500 soldiers towards Mirwais due to lack of funds.
 Many of his soldiers had deserted and made the countryside dangerous, causing the locals more trouble than the Afghans.
 Meanwhile, the local militia of Marv had revolted due to the lack of pay, and a force of 8,000 Turkmens were marching towards Mashhad.